hackmysql/website/content/mlrd-dynamodb-compatible-api-on-mysql.md

 ---

 Introducing [`mlrd`](https://mlrd.tech/) ("mallard") to the world: a DynamoDB-compatible API on MySQL.
-Crazy, but it works really well and I'm confident it will help a lot of business save a lot of money.
+Crazy, but it works really well and I'm confident it will help a lot of businesses save a lot of money.
 Here's why.

 <!--more-->